UANATACA/RA-REPO/ra_gui.md

 </br>

-To finalize a request, you must make sure to validate both additional documents and additional fields.
+To complete a request, the RAO must be sure to validate both additional documents and fields.
 Before approval, you will be shown a preview of RAO declaration.

 </br>